Can This Vaginal Gel Really Prevent Pregnancy? Ob-Gyns Talk Pros and Cons of Phexxi

 How to Decide If Phexxi Is Right For You

 Beyond that, the decision may come down to how often you're having sex and the stage of life you're in.
 "For women who may not be having sex every day, it might not make sense to take a hormonal pill every day or have an IUD," Dr. Chambers said.
-However, it's important to remember that, unlike condoms, Phexxi will not protect against sexually transmitted infections.
+However, it's important to remember that, unlike condoms, Phexxi will not help to protect against sexually transmitted infections.

-You also have to consider Phexxi's failure rate.
+You also have to consider Phexxi's efficacy percentage.
 How comfortable you are with the possibility of getting pregnant will vary depending on your life circumstance, Dr. Sridhar explained.
 Dr. Mitchell noted that Phexxi could be helpful for people who are coming off hormonal birth control and have plans to try to conceive soon but not quite yet.
 "Phexxi could help you try to time a pregnancy, as long as you would not be too disappointed if you conceived a cycle or two earlier than you intended," Dr. Mitchell explained.